selwynpolit/d9book/book/caching.md

 ];
 ```

-It is possible to change this so the cache is invalidated only when a content type of `book` or `magazine` is changed in two possible ways:
+You can cause the cache to be invalidated only when a content type of `book` or `magazine` is changed in two ways:

-1. Include all node tags (node:{#id}), it doesn\'t matter if a new node of a particular type was added.
+1. Include all node tags `(node:{#id})`, it doesn\'t matter if a new node of a particular type was added.

 2. Create and control your own cache tag, and invalidate it when you want.